prydin/classab-amp-mosfet/README.md

 is fitted with 4700uF on each rail, per channel and the rectifier board has an additional 9400uF on each rail.
 In simulations, measurements and listening tests, this seems sufficient.

+The amplifier has been tested with rail voltages ranging from +-24V to +-37V with good results.
+Obviously, higher output power requires more voltage.
+The recommended supply voltage range is +-24V to +-40V.

 In my build, I'm using a 2x25V toroidial transformer.
 Where I live, this ended up giving me 2x39V rectified voltage, which is a bit overkill for
 50W, but some extra headroom is never a bad thing.